By Julienne du Toit

 In it, Elaphie Ward-Hillhorst’s beautiful illustration showed an umbel of baby-pink five petalled flowers in a posy on a long stalk above large round green leaves.
 Every leaf has a distinctive shadow-circle, like the hoofprints from a fairy horse.
 Author JJ van der Walt notes that the common names are Horse-shoe Pelargonium or Wilde Malva and confirms that this is “a parent of many widely cultivated hybrids”.

-Van der Walt writes that by 1687, the gardens of Leiden in Holland already had 10 species of South African pelargoniums, mostly thanks to Hermann.
+He records, incidentally, that by 1687, the gardens of Leiden in Holland already had 10 species of South African pelargoniums.

-Oldenland (when mentioned at all in botanical records), is named only in the context of this one particular species, Pelargonium zonale.
+Oldenland is not a particularly famous botanist.
+When mentioned at all in botanical records), it is only in the context of one particular species, Pelargonium zonale.

 Shades of Red